Least action principles for incompressible flows and geodesics between shapes: Introduction

 The convergence in \eqref{e:rvwk} can be strengthened in terms of the $\tlp$ topology that was introduced in \cite{GTS} to compare two functions that are absolutely continuous with respect to different probability measures---see subsection~\ref{r:TLp}.
 The result of Theorem~\ref{t:tlptime} essentially shows that while oscillations exist in space and time for the densities $\rho^k$ and velocities $v^k$ in Theorem~\ref{th3}, there are no oscillations following the flow lines.
 Our analysis of convergence in the $\tlp$ topology is based upon an improved stability result regarding the stability of transport maps.
 We describe and establish this stability result separately in an Appendix, due to its potential for independent interest.

 \textit{Relaxed least-action principles.} Our next result establishes a precise connection between Wasserstein geodesics and a relaxed least-action principle for incompressible flow of two-fluid mixtures.
 In particular this relates to work of Brenier on relaxations of Arnold's least-action principle for incompressible flow~\cite{Brenier89,Brenier92,Brenier97,Brenier99,Brenier2008,Brenier2013}.
-The mixture model is a variant of Brenier's model for homogenized vortex sheets \cite{Brenier97}, and is related to the variable-density model studied by Lopes et al.~\cite{LopesNP}.
-Our model, however, also allows one fluid to have zero density, corresponding to a fluid-vacuum mixture.
+Our mixture model is a variant of Brenier's model for homogenized vortex sheets \cite{Brenier97}, and is related to the variable-density model studied by Lopes et al.~\cite{LopesNP}.
+These models involve Lagrangian rather than Eulerian endpoint conditions; we make a comparison and prove an existence theorem for our model in Appendix~\ref{a:LAP}.
+Our model also allows one fluid to have zero density, however, corresponding to a fluid-vacuum mixture.
 In this degenerate case, we show that the Wasserstein geodesic provides the unique minimizer of the relaxed least-action principle---see Theorem~\ref{t:W}.

-An important point of constrast between our results and those of Brenier \cite{Brenier99} and Lopes et al.~\cite{LopesNP} concerns the issue of consistency of the relaxed theory with classical solutions.
+An important point of contrast between our results and those of Brenier \cite{Brenier99} and Lopes et al.~\cite{LopesNP} concerns the issue of consistency of the relaxed theory with classical solutions.
 The results of \cite{Brenier99} and \cite{LopesNP} establish that classical smooth solutions of the incompressible fluid equations do provide action minimizers locally, for sufficiently short time.
 However, the result of Theorem~\ref{th4} above shows that for any smooth free-boundary fluid motion (corresponding to a shape geodesic) that is not given locally by rigid motion, the solution \emph{never} achieves minimum action, over any positive interval of time.